gneu77/rx-signals/docs/rx-signals_start.md

 ## Using the store <a name="store"></a>

-The _rx-signals_ store is a class to reactively manage global state and effects.
+The _rx-signals_ store is a class to reactively manage state and effects.
-It can also be used for local state and effects management via child stores.
+(It can also be used for local state and effects management via child stores.)

 * With respect to [state management](https://github.com/gneu77/rx-signals/blob/master/docs/rp_state_effects_start.md), the store is used
-  * to define your explicit dependencies
+  * to define dependencies explicitly
-  * to access state (including derived state)
+  * to hold root-state and sources for derived-state
 * With respect to [reactivity](https://github.com/gneu77/rx-signals/blob/master/docs/rp_state_effects_start.md), the store is used
-  * for change propagation
+  * propagates changes via behaviors and event-streams
   * for reactive dependency injection
 * With respect to [effects management](https://github.com/gneu77/blob/master/rx-signals/docs/rp_state_effects_start.md), the store
   * is the _world_ as pure function argument
-  * is the _runtime_ for isolated side-effects
+  * is used to inject isolated side-effects

 The following diagram gives an overview for the _Store_ architecture and API.
 For the full API, please see the [corresponding documentation](https://rawcdn.githack.com/gneu77/rx-signals/master/docs/tsdoc/index.html)